-Trump Has Nominated Andrew Giuliani to the United States Holocaust Memorial Council | Washingtonian (DC)
+Trump Is Appointing Rudy Giuliani's Son to the Holocaust Memorial Council

-President Trump has nominated Andrew Giuliani to the United States Holocaust Memorial Council, the White House announced Wednesday, saying the position is a “Key Administration Post.”
-Giuliani said on Twitter that he was humbled by the appointment.
+President Trump will appoint Andrew Giuliani to the United States Holocaust Memorial Council, the White House announced Wednesday, saying the position is a “Key Administration Post.”
+Giuliani, the son of former New York mayor and current Trump campaign lawyer Rudy Giuliani, said on Twitter that he was humbled by the appointment.

 It is my honor to serve on the board of the US Holocaust Memorial Council.
 At a time when religious freedom is increasingly threatened and anti-semitism is on the rise, we must always remember the atrocities of the Holocaust and teach our children that government should…[1/2] pic.twitter.com/6Yw8y00w3u